Fair Allocation of Two Types of Chores: EFX

+We are now ready to state our first set of sufficient conditions for the initial allocation $X^*$.

 \begin{lemma} Let $X^*$ be an EFX partial allocation where all type $B$ items are allocated.
 If $X^*$ satisfies the following conditions, then the update rules can be applied until all items are allocated: \begin{enumerate} \item The EFX condition of Rule 1 does not hold for $X^*$, and \item Consider a partial allocation $Y$ formed by applying the update rules 0 or more times to $X^*$.
-Whenever the EFX condition of Rule 1 does not hold for $Y$, Rule 2 can be applied $|N_B|$ times to $Y$. \end{enumerate} \end{lemma} \begin{proof} It is sufficient to show that Rule 2 can be applied whenever Rule 1 cannot be applied.
+Whenever the EFX condition of Rule 1 does not hold for $Y$, Rule 2 can be applied $|N_B|$ times to $Y$. \end{enumerate} \end{lemma} \begin{proof} For brevity, within this proof we refer to the two conditions of the lemma as Condition 1 and Condition 2 respectively.
+We must show that Rule 2 can be applied whenever Rule 1 cannot be applied.

 Let $a_t$ be the number of unallocated type $A$ items after the update rules have been applied $t$ times to the allocation $X^*$.
-If $a_0 < |N_B|$, then since the EFX condition of Rule 1 does not hold for $X^*$, it follows from the second condition of the lemma that we can apply Rule 2 until all items are allocated.
+We begin by considering the case where $a_0 \leq |N_B|$.
+By Condition 1, we know that the EFX condition of Rule 1 does not hold for $X^*$.
+Hence, because of Condition 2 we can apply Rule 2 $a_0$ times to $X^*$, and so the lemma holds in this case.

-Otherwise, assume that $a_0 \geq |N_B|$.
+Otherwise, assume $a_0 > |N_B|$.
 We begin by showing that immediately after Rule 1 is applied, the EFX condition of Rule 1 will no longer hold.
-We prove by contradiction.
-Assume there is a situation where Rule 1 is applied, and then the EFX condition of Rule 1 still holds, and consider the first such occurrence of this.
-Since Rule 2 will always be the first update rule applied (due to the first condition of the lemma), it follows that Rule 2 must have been applied immediately before Rule 1 was applied.
-Additionally, when we applied Rule 2, the EFX condition of Rule 1 did not hold.
-However this gives a contradiction: if the EFX condition of Rule 1 holds after applying Rule 2 followed by Rule 1, then it must have held prior to Rule 2 being applied, which implies that Rule 2 would not have been applied.
+This follows from \Cref{lem:rule1 not applied twice}.
+In particular, from Condition 1 we know that Rule 2 will be the first rule applied to $X^*$.
+Thus, prior to every application of Rule 1 there must have been an application of Rule 2.
+Hence, immediately after Rule 1 is applied, the EFX condition of Rule 1 will no longer hold.